eleemosynator/writeups/flare-on-6/12 - help/readme.md

 ![f1912-cmd-call-plugin](./assets/f1912-cmd-call-plugin.png)

-If you are hyper-focused, you'll notice that every single packet we have looked at has an extra six bytes at the end that do not seem to be necessary (for example the `call-plugin` command above should have been `0x18` long not `0x1e`).
-This looks like another bug of the malware platform - the bytes themselves don not appear to contain a hidden message, they just look like Heartbleed-style leakage from the memory of the controller process.
+If you are hyper-focused, you will have noticed that every single packet we looked at has an extra six bytes at the end which do not seem to be necessary (for example the `call-plugin` command above only uses`0x18` of the `0x1e` bytes in the packet).
+This looks like another malware platform bug - the bytes themselves do not appear to contain a hidden message, they just look like Heartbleed-style leakage from the memory of the controller process.

 The script [`parse_commands.py`](./parse_commands.py) uses all of our insights on the structure of the